Tennessee State Route 126: Junction list

+Auxiliary routes

 Kingsport business route

 A business route of SR 126 exists in Kingsport.
 It begins at Interstate 26/U.S. Route 23/State Route 93 and ends at SR 126 near downtown Kingsport.

+Blountville truck route

+A truck route exists to divert trucks around downtown Blountville.
+It begins at SR 126 and SR 394 and follows 394 to Blountville Bypass and turns onto Blountville Bypass and ends at 126 east of downtown Blountville.